metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

       :ref:`weather forecasting suite <tutorial-datetime-cycling-practical>`
       with some runtime configuration added to it.

-      These is also a script called ``get-observations`` located in a bin directory.
+      There is also a script called ``get-observations`` located in the bin directory.

       Take a look at the ``[runtime]`` section in the ``suite.rc`` file.